Boynton Mental Health & Counseling

-For urgent/crisis needs, call 612-624-1444 or come into Boynton Health (4th Floor Mental Health & Counseling Clinic).
-Same-day and walk-in appointments are available for students experiencing urgent/crisis mental health concerns.
+For urgent or crisis needs, call 612-624-1444 or or come into Boynton Health’s Mental Health & Counseling Clinic (fourth floor).
+Same-day and walk-in crisis counseling appointments are available.

 After Hours